hashicorp/terraform-provider-google/website/docs/r/notebooks_runtime.html.markdown

 * `name` -
   (Required)
-  The name specified for the Notebook instance.
+  The name specified for the Notebook runtime.

 * `location` -
   (Required)